DanielLarsenNZ/NumberService/README.md

 ./deploy-function.ps1 -FunctionLocation "australiasoutheast"
 ```

+### GitHub Action

+The GitHub Action requires a repo secret named `AZURE_RBAC_CREDENTIALS`.
+Copy this value from the output of `deploy-azure.ps1` and paste into the secret value.
+Note that the service principal is scoped to the Resource Group (with contributor access) and not the individual web apps.
+For more information, see [Using Azure Service Principal for RBAC as Deployment Credential](https://github.com/marketplace/actions/azure-functions-action#using-azure-service-principal-for-rbac-as-deployment-credential).

-Now run the GitHub Action to publish the source code to the Functions.
+* Now run the GitHub Action to publish the source code to the Functions.

 ## Requirements